rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## What to Do

-* If no prob with params use [Extract Method](refactoring-ruby#/32) to break up the method into smaller pieces.
+* If no problems with params use [Extract Method](refactoring-ruby#/40) to break up the method into smaller pieces.
 Look for comments or white space delineating interesting fragments.
 You want to extract methods that are semantically meaningful, not just introduce a function call every seven lines.
-* If the method doesn't separate easily into pieces, consider [Replace Method with Method Object](refactoring-ruby#/52) to turn the method into a separate object, or [Replace Temp with Query](refactoring-ruby#/55)
+* If the method doesn't separate easily into pieces, consider [Replace Method with Method Object](refactoring-ruby#/60) to turn the method into a separate object, or [Replace Temp with Query](refactoring-ruby#/63)
-* If has loops and conditionals [Decompose Conditional](refactoring-ruby#/60) or [Replace Loop with Collection Closure Method](refactoring-ruby#/61)
+* If has loops and conditionals [Decompose Conditional](refactoring-ruby#/68) or [Replace Loop with Collection Closure Method](refactoring-ruby#/69)

 ---